SuperOffice/SDK-Doc/COM.IDatabase/Programming Examples/SuperOfficeDB Examples/C# example.md

-The DatabaseClass represents the [Database](SUPEROFFICEDBLib~Database.md) object that you would normally create.
+The DatabaseClass represents the <see cref="SuperOffice.COM.SuperOfficeDB.Database">Database</see> object that you would normally create.
 You then use the COM API as you normally would.